raydac/mvn-golang/README.md

 * vet

 # Example
 The Part pom.xml below shows how to build 'Hello world' application with the plug-in.
+GoLang sources should be placed in `${basedir}/src/golang` folde.
 ```
   <properties>
     <target.name>helloworld</target.name>